mikedavissoftware/mike-davis-software-website-react/README.md

 When I came across the Dopefolio portfolio template, I plugged in my information to it and decided that I would like to add more features and convert it to **React**.
 So, I got started!

 The original template was already using **SASS**, which was new to me.
 But, I found it pretty intuitive once I spent some time fiddling around with it.
-Ultimately, it behaves much the same as React does, but with CSS.
+Ultimately, it behaves much the same as React does with imports and separation of concerns into components, but with CSS instead.

 After reorganizing the SASS files a bit, I moved on to converting the project from HTML to React.
 My first choice for development server was **Vite**, since I have ample experience with it and it works lightning-fast.